jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 - `results` : a results object, descriped below
 - `status` : the status, this can be either `"inited"` (typically to be returned when `perform == "init"`) or `"complete"` (typically returned when `perform == "run"`)
 - `state`  : arbitrary data that can be retrieved in a subsequent call of this analysis with a call to `.retrieveState()`, explained below
-- `keep` : a list of file descriptors (from `.endSaveImage()`).
+- `keep` : a list of file descriptors (from `.writeImage()`).
 This instructs the temporary file system to keep these files, and not delete them.

 ### Results